 Even so, the problem is still the same, lack of funding.
-Schools have always needed funding for pencils and glue sticks and now they need it for GPS positioning kits, remote controls, wiring, gas, entrance fees, and, still, pencils and glue sticks.
+Schools have always needed funding for pencils and glue sticks.
+Now they also need it for GPS positioning kits, remote controls, wiring, gas, entrance fees, and, still, pencils and glue sticks.
 The method with which we fund our schools — tax money paid by government and private tuition paid by parents — has not yet caught up with the offerings and curriculum of the schools, and the imagination of children outpaces the budget.

 When all teachers, coaches, and mentors embrace this method and take the time to take pictures or videos of their students building robots and write a few paragraphs about the benefits they will receive from donations, they have the potential to raise 30% more funds than they would have otherwise.
 This means thirteen kids go to a robotics competition instead of ten.
-It means they apply to a new robotics contest which requires a new set of parts and allows the kids access to a new set of engineering principles.
-It means parents, students, and teachers no longer have to wake up at eight in the morning to set up a bake sale.
+They can apply to a new robotics contest which requires a new set of parts.
+It allows the kids access to a new set of engineering principles.
+Parents, students, and teachers no longer have to wake up at eight in the morning for a bake sale.
 They can be at home knowing their page will generate much needed funds for them.